 Recording: Q&A with Student Activities - 4/21

 Are we making any adjustments for bacterial meningitis shots?

-Can a student defer the Fall Semester based on the Coronavirus?
+Can a student defer their admission based on the Coronavirus?

 We are not offering deferrals based on the Coronavirus at this time.
-However, if you do have a documented emergency medical condition that needs to be noted and could impact your ability to attend classes in the fall, please submit a ‘Contact Us’ // ‘Ask a Question’ // ‘Defer / Withdraw Application’ in your AIS portal.
+However, if you do have a documented emergency medical condition that needs to be noted and could impact your ability to attend classes, please submit a ‘Contact Us’ // ‘Ask a Question’ // ‘Defer / Withdraw Application’ in your AIS portal.
 A staff member will be able to advise further.

 If an incoming student does not have computer access for their Virtual NSC, where do they do?

 There is a form for students to complete in case of access issues.

 Will Texas A&M have a waitlist for Fall 2021?

 There will be a waitlist for Fall 2021.
 Decisions will be released by the end of April.
 Please monitor your AIS portal for updates in status of decision.